Tony O'Donnell (politician)

 Tony O'Donnell (born March 7, 1961) is an American politician, who represented District 29C in the Maryland House of Delegates.
 In 2016, Governor Larry Hogan appointed him to the Maryland Public Service Commission.
+He retired from the commission in June 2024.

 Early life, education, and early career

 O'Donnell attended Middletown Area High School in Middletown, Dauphin County, Pennsylvania.
 He graduated from Naval Nuclear Propulsion School in 1980.
-He received his B.S. from Regents College (now known as Excelsior University), University of the State of New York in 1985.
+He received his B.S. from Regents College of the University of the State of New York (now Excelsior University) in 1985.

 O'Donnell served in United States Navy, achieving a rank of E-6, from 1979-87.
 After the Navy, he was a supervisor for the Instrument Modifications Unit at Baltimore Gas & Electric's Calvert Cliffs Nuclear Power Plant.
 He received the Edward T. Hall Memorial Award for Outstanding Republican Man of the Year – Calvert County, Calvert County Republican Central Committee in 1993.
 In 2005, he received the Outstanding Employer Partner award from the Maryland Chamber of Commerce.